faulhat/author-id-model/README.md

 Current plan:

-1. Use Keras with TensorFlow backend to generate a convolutional neural net which will generate fingerprints given handwriting samples ([I will use the dataset found here](https://www.kaggle.com/tejasreddy/iam-handwriting-top50)).
+1. Use Keras with TensorFlow backend to generate a convolutional neural net which will take an image padded to certain dimensions and produce a fingerprint.
+Fingerprints for images by the same author should be closer together in n-dimensional space than those from different authors ([I will use the dataset found here](https://www.kaggle.com/tejasreddy/iam-handwriting-top50)).

-2. Create an HTTP server with Flask that runs on localhost and allows the main program to interface with the AI model.
-Given image data, it should generate a fingerprint for a submitted unlabelled sample and then compare that fingerprint to the submitter's labelled samples with a k-nearest-neighbor search.

-3. Create a public HTTP server with node.js that interacts with the local server mentioned above but handles any non-AI requests directly.
-It will access a local MySQL server, but will use a Redis store for caching.
+2. Create a very simple Flask server that allows a client to query the model with an image and get back a response as JSON.

+3. Create another Flask server with a REST API to serve the application.

-4. Write Vue.js templates to be rendered on the web frontend.
+4. Add HTML templates to the application server for a Vue.js web application.

-5. Write a REST API.

 6. Write a mobile frontend with Xamarin using the REST API (optional endgame step).